table of contents

 4. Add Some Extensions

 Similar to the other ad types, extensions can be applied to Performance Max Campaigns.
-Though, as Google’s machine learning will choose what selection of assets to serve and what extensions are served with them, it is important to ensure the extensions you pick are suitable for all assets.
+However, as Google’s machine learning will choose what selection of assets to serve and what extensions are served with them, it is important to ensure the extensions you pick are suitable for all assets.
 If you are still unsure what extensions to choose, you can view some of the top asset combinations by selecting ‘Combinations’ from the ‘View Details’ option from the ‘Asset Groups’ menu.
-By clicking on the ‘Preview Ads’ button under the ‘Top text-only combinations’ you can see how your campaigns search-based ads look and therefore it might be easier to choose/create extensions.
+By clicking on the ‘Preview Ads’ button under the ‘Top text-only combinations’ you can see how your campaign’s search-based ads look and therefore it might be easier to choose/create extensions.

 5. Ensure you Have a Full Group of Relevant Assets

-Ensuring you have a full group of assets goes a long way to helping Google to optimise the campaigns ads while ensuring all assets are relevant is also important.
+Ensuring you have a full group of assets goes a long way to helping Google optimise the campaign’s ads while ensuring all assets are relevant is also important.
 Your ads will lose creditability if the ad copy, images and videos are not relevant to your business, campaign and other assets.
 When testing Performance Max campaigns, we noticed that Google Ads will create a video for your campaign if you do not upload a video asset.
-As you can imagine, the videos can be a little off-brand and while they do tend to improve with Google’S machine learning over time, it is better to ensure you start with at least one video asset.
+As you can imagine, the videos can be a little off-brand and while they do tend to improve with Google’s machine learning over time, it is better to ensure you start with at least one video asset.

 6. Beware Final URL Expansion